Intermittent energy restriction

 What does Neatic recommend concerning intermittent energy restriction?

-Many claims about the positive health effects of intermittent energy restriction are exaggerated and not backed by scientific evidence.
-In particular, there is no convincing proof that it leads to lasting weight loss or works better than regular diets.
+Many claims about the positive health effects of intermittent energy restriction are exaggerated and not supported by scientific studies.
+In particular, convincing studies showing that permanent weight loss is possible and that intermittent energy restriction is more effective than calorie-reduced diets are missing.

-However, if you are interested in trying intermittent energy restriction, you can certainly combine it with Neatic.
+However, if you would like to try intermittent energy restriction, you can certainly combine it with Neatic.

 Bibliography